NinaMercedes/Nanopore-LSHTM-Omics/README.md

 mkdir kraken
 pip install recentrifuge
-rcf -n ./taxdump/ -k Ecoli_Japan_1.koutput.txt -o kraken/Ecoli_Japan_1_kraken.html
+rcf -n ./taxdump/ -k Ecoli_Japan_1.koutput.txt -o kraken/Ecoli_Japan_1_kraken.html firefox kraken/Ecoli_Japan_1_kraken.html
 ```
-View your files on the left-hand side and right click Ecoli_Japan_1_kraken.html and download to your Dowload files.
-Open the html file in your web browser.
+Open the files using firefox or view your files on the left-hand side and right click Ecoli_Japan_1_kraken.html and download to your Dowload files and open the html file in your web browser.

 !!! question  What can you determine from the Kraken2 outputs?
 Is the data clean?
 There are a few other genera included in the output — do you think they might be contaminants?